VH1 Promotes Cloning

 I'm hoping that it just sucks.
 I want to go back to the days of Collective Soul, Soundgarden and Live.
 I want Sir Mix-A-Lot and MC Hammer to get back into things.
 I need Run DMC to sing with Aerosmith again.
 Hell, the New Kids On The Block are better than some of these whinny preppies posing as "artists."

 This is music?
 This is absolute crap.
 To make it worse, one of my co-workers, Alissa, has it as her ring-back tone on her phone.
-So each time I call her I hear this god-awful song instead of a phone ringing.
-I can't take it.
-Music today SUCKS!
+So each time I call her I hear this

 Or maybe I'm just an old man.